dhhyi/travel-packlist/README.md

 For users with complex logic, be aware that you can use the transitive disabling of rules to structure your logic.
 Questions always have a variable associated with them.
 Since questions are only displayed if a condition is met, the variable is transitively also only true if the condition is true.
-This means that most of the combinations i a complex condition are not possible due to the restriction of the variables themselves.
+This means that most of the combinations in a complex condition are not possible due to the restriction of the variables themselves.

 Imagine the following rule snippet: